suxuekun/libpyiotcloud/README.md

        F. Alert multiple registered recipients (for various combinations of sMs, Email, push Notification, Other gateway, Storage)
        *  IFTTT: trigger a 3rd-party application (like, Twitter, Facebook, Alexa, etc) via IFTTT
        *  Lambda: trigger a user-defined Python/NodeJS function for highly customized alerting
+       *  Webhooks: trigger a user-defined webhook API for highly customized alerting

     7. Subscription and payment services
        Conveniently pay for subscription upgrade for each device to avail all services for all purchased IoT devices.